jsalexan/e-commerce-back-end/README.md

   For my application, I used the following technologies: This application utilizes mySQL, NodeJS, Sequelize, Express, and Insomnia, along with JavaScript, JSON, and more..
   <br><br>
   Some of the challenges I faced in creating this app include getting the routes set up just right.
-It takes a lot to coordinate all the moving pieces and be sure it was working as intended.
+It took a lot to coordinate all the moving pieces.
   <br><br>
   In the future, it would be fun to create the front end and see it work as a full stack application.
   <br><br>